Updated on January 13, 2019

 Why was this button 3D printed?

 How could this button break?
-When airbag of a steering wheel explodes during car accident, that one specific button is very likely to brake and it is impossible to get this button replaced.
+When airbag of a steering wheel explodes during car accident, that one specific button is very likely to break and it is impossible to get this button replaced.
 So our customer came up with an idea to make a 3D printed button.

 Resin 3D printing technology is perfect for printing this button.
 It is quite small and has very intricate details and features that must be produced extremely precisely to fit the steering wheel.
 No other type of 3D printers would be able to perform as good, so SLA resin 3D printer is our choice.